istlab/Alitheia-Core/README.txt

 eu.sqooss.tester.enable=true

+When debugging in Eclipse, the switch to enable the tests can be passed in as an argument to the JVM: Add

+       -Deu.sqooss.tester.enable=true

+to "VM Arguments" under "Arguments" in the debug configuration used to run the Alitheia OSGi bundles.

 Then each service object
 registered with the OSGi framework (on startup of the tester bundle) will be examined.
 Those with a selfTest() method will be called.